Moses Tanui: Biography

-At the 1993 World Championships in Athletics in Stuttgart he finished second after a controversial incident on the final lap in which he lost one shoe after the eventual winner Haile Gebrselassie had stepped repeatedly, lap after lap as a race video reveals, upon Tanui's heels.
+At the 1993 World Championships in Athletics in Stuttgart he finished second after a controversial incident on the final lap in which he lost one shoe after the eventual winner Haile Gebrselassie stepped repeatedly, lap after lap as a race video reveals, upon Tanui's heels.
 He also won the 100th Boston Marathon in 1996 as well as the 102nd Boston Marathon in 1998.
-Tanui won IAAF World Half Marathon Championships in 1995 and silver in the 1997 competition.
+Tanui won the IAAF World Half Marathon Championships in 1995 and silver in the 1997 competition.

 He was the first athlete to run a half marathon in less than one hour by running 59:47 in Milan on 3 April 1993.
 His record was broken five years later by fellow Kenyan Paul Tergat.

 At the Chicago Marathon in 1999, Tanui helped spur Khalid Khannouchi to a new world record, eventually finishing 2nd in 2:06:16, which was a Kenyan national record and the third fastest marathon in history at that point.